 The edge costs $C_{ij}$ can be defined according to attributes of the edges or their endpoints in order to bias the probability distribution of selecting a path~\cite{franccoisse2017bag}.
 For example, the cost of jumping to a node can be set proportional to its degree in order to penalize paths visiting hubs.
 When there are no natural costs assigned to the edges, it is common to set $C_{ij}=1/A_{ij}$ (the edge weights and the costs are analogous to conductance and resistance in an electric network, respectively)~\cite{fe_dist, franccoisse2017bag, devooght2014random, fe_fast}.
 We adopt this convention in the paper.

-The FE distance is proposed to find a trade-off between the SP and the CT distances.
-The SP distance between two nodes is the minimum cost of a path between these nodes, i.e., $\Delta^{\mathrm{SP}}_{st}=\min_{p\in\mathcal{P}_{st}} c(p)$.
+The FE distance is proposed as a trade-off between the SP and the CT distances.
+The SP distance between two nodes $s$ and $t$ is the minimum cost of a path between the two nodes, i.e., $\Delta^{\mathrm{SP}}_{st}=\min_{p\in\mathcal{P}_{st}} c(p)$.
 It only considers the minimum cost path between these two nodes and does not integrate the information of other paths, thus it cannot capture the global structure of the graph.
 In many practical problems, for a constant SP distance, nodes should be considered to be closer to each other if they are connected by more paths~\cite{franccoisse2017bag}.
 In other words, the SP distance ignores the number or density of paths between two nodes.